OHIO-ECT/ECT-Lab-Introduction/README.md

 ### Beware the gHosts
 Most of these guides assume that the student has been issued a virtual machine which will be referred to as a gHost or GNS3 Host.
 Students should find information about their assigned gHost from Blackboard and have received an email with the password information from Dr. Bowie.

+The gHost VM will run throughout the semester **even when you are not connected to it.** The GUI shutdown menu turned is off. **DO NOT** attempt to turn the gHost off without instructor approval.
+Instead, push the mouse cursor to the top of the screen to reveal the blue control bar.
+The commands on the bar to exit the remote desktop to return to the personal computer.

 ### Personal Computer
 - Lab activities can be done on ITS lab machines or from a Personal Computer (Desktop or Laptop).
 - Open lab times will be posted after the first week of the semester.